 In 2009, Daniel Boulud appointed a Parisian artist and New York based architect to transform the space so the décor could better reflect this European-American aesthetic.
 Combined with the bright wood paneling and coral leather chairs, the plush upholstery and soft, neutral tones create a warm and inviting atmosphere for breakfast, lunch or dinner, with the terrace providing a prime setting for seasonal outdoor dining.

-At Café Boulud, Executive Chef Aaron Bludorn strives to bring together the best of French tradition and American
+At Café Boulud, Executive Chef Jerrod Zifchak strives to bring together the best of French tradition and American

 sensibility through fine cuisine and hospitality.
-Daniel Boulud’s four culinary muses drive Bludorn’s vibrant approach to cooking.
+Daniel Boulud’s four culinary muses drive Zifchak’s vibrant approach to cooking.

 La Tradition highlights elevated French classics.
 La Saison emphasizes seasonal and local produce.
 Le Potager offers vegetable-forward specialties.
 Le Voyage explores various world cuisines through French interpretations; from Senegal to Japan, we travel to all parts of the globe to draw from different cultures and showcase unique ingredients and flavor combinations.